asavinov/intelligent-trading-bot/docs/labels.md

 This label generator returns either true or false depending on whether the current value is a maximum relative to its neighbors or a minimum *relative* to its neigbors.
 The choise of whether it a return all maxima (as true values) or all minima (also as true values) is done via `function` attribute which is equal either `top` (for finding all maxima) or `bot` (for finding all minima).
 For example, if `function: "top"`, then the computed label column will be true if the price takes *relative* maximum in this time row.

 Relative maximum (top) means that the value is greater than its left and right minimums by certain value.
-For the algorithm, it is important to find all mimuma and maxima.
+For the algorithm, it is important to find all minima and maxima.
 However, not all of them are selected.
 The algorithm selects only maxima, which are surrounded by two minima (from left and right) and the both differences are big enough.
 The minimum required difference between two adjacent extremums is specified in the `level` attribute.
 For example (for finding all tops), if `level: 0.02`, and the algorithm labels the current moment as true in the output,